By Barbara Kate Repa

 FURTHER UPDATE: At its May 15 meeting, the Board of Appeals ruled 4-1 that Oska is a chain store and must go through the city’s conditional use process before it can open on Fillmore Street.

 Ota’s resolve to act against the retailer, which boasts more than 50 stores around the world, was stoked while on a recent buying trip to Paris, where she was strolling through the formerly quaint Marais district.
 “I was shocked at what I saw there — it feels like Soho on weekends,” she says.
 “Now there are the same old chains there you see everywhere.”

 The disputed permit was issued to Alan Tan, the property owner of 2130 Fillmore.
-Eduardo Izzo, who for many years owned and operated Metro 200 in the same building, recently shut his doors after receiving a substantial rent hike.
-The longtime occupant of the space at 2130 Fillmore, Jet Mail, was also forced to move to a spot off the beaten track on Sutter Street after Tan increased the rent.
+Eduardo Izzo, who for many years owned and operated Metro 200 in the same building, recently shut his doors.
+The longtime occupant of the space at 2130 Fillmore, Jet Mail, moved to a spot off the beaten track on Sutter Street.

 “I’ve decided I’m not going to let this slide by,” says Ota.
 “We need to make realtors and landlords more honest.”

 Tan and Ota have a history.
 He was her landlord from 1978 to 1988, when she says he tripled the rent, forcing her to relocate her boutique a block south on Fillmore between California and Pine.